Travis Bickle: Critical response and analysis

 Taxi Driver, American Gigolo, Light Sleeper, and The Walker make up a series referred to variously as the "Man in a Room" or "Night Worker" movies.
 Screenwriter Paul Schrader (who directed the other three films) has stated that he considers the central characters of the four films to be one character, who has changed as he has gotten older.

 De Niro received a nomination for the Academy Award for Best Actor for his performance as Bickle.
 In the American Film Institute's AFI's 100 Years...100 Heroes & Villains, Bickle was named the 30th greatest film villain of all time.
 Empire magazine also ranked him 18th in their "The 100 Greatest Movie Characters" poll.
 Premiere ranked De Niro's performance as the 42nd best in cinematic history.

-Cultural influence and controversies
+Cultural influence

 You talkin' to me?

 The character has often been referenced in popular culture due to his famous "You talkin' to me?" monologue.
 The scene was listed by IGN as the 4th best moment in film history when counting their top 100.
 Bickle sinisterly utters the line while he stands in front of the mirror, clad in a USMC jacket, threatening his unseen foes with the gun up his sleeve.
 The line has been parodied multiple times throughout film history, including by De Niro himself in the film The Adventures of Rocky and Bullwinkle.
-The line can also sometimes be heard in famous game Grand Theft Auto III when the player tries to steal a taxi by forcing the driver out.
+The line can also sometimes be heard in the famous game Grand Theft Auto III when the player tries to steal a taxi by forcing the driver out.